Financialization: Futures markets

-Futures contracts are a "contract to buy or sell a very common homogeneous item at a future date for a specific price."
+Futures contracts are "contracts to buy or sell a very common homogeneous item at a future date for a specific price."
 The nominal value of a futures contract is wildly different from the risk involved in engaging in that contract.
 Consider two parties who engage in a contract to exchange 5,000 bushels of wheat at $8.89 per bushel on December 17, 2012.
 The nominal value of the contract would be $44,450 (5,000 bushels x $8.89).
 But what is the risk?
-For the buyer. the risk is that the seller will not be able to deliver the wheat on the stated date.
+For the buyer, the risk is that the seller will not be able to deliver the wheat on the stated date.
 This means the buyer must purchase the wheat from someone else; this is known as the "spot market."
 Assume that the spot price for wheat on December 17, 2012, is $10 per bushel.
 This means the cost of purchasing the wheat is $50,000 (5,000 bushels x $10).
-So the buyer would have lost $5,550 ($50,000 less $44,450), or the difference in the cost between the contract price and the spot price.
-Furthermore, futures are traded via exchanges, which guarantee that if one party reneges on its end of the bargain, (1) that party is blacklisted from entering into such contracts in the future and (2) the injured party is insured against the loss by the exchange.
+So, the buyer would have lost $5,550 ($50,000 less $44,450), or the difference in the cost between the contract price and the spot price.
+Furthermore, futures are traded via exchanges, which guarantee that if one party reneges on its end of the bargain, (1) that party is blacklisted from entering into such contracts in the future, and (2) the injured party is insured against the loss by the exchange.
 If the loss is so large that the exchange cannot cover it, then the members of the exchange make up the loss.
-Another mitigating factor to consider is that a commonly traded liquid asset, such as gold, wheat, or the S&P 500 stock index, is extremely unlikely to have a future value of $0; thus the counter-party risk is limited to something substantially less than the nominal value.
+Another mitigating factor to consider is that a commonly traded liquid asset, such as gold, wheat, or the S&P 500 stock index, is extremely unlikely to have a future value of $0; thus, the counter-party risk is limited to something substantially less than the nominal value.